By Diana Simeon

 What Helps Social Media Stress?

-The good news, parental monitoring can help.
+The good news, parental monitoring can help with social media and stress.
 Parents can be a buffer from the stress of this kind of online conflict.
 But Faris is quick to note that doesn’t mean parents need to track their tween every online moment.

 “Even the most well-intentioned parents don’t usually keep track of everything that kids are doing online.
 But it turns out that effort matters,” says Faris.
 “Kids with parents who try to monitor their social media were not as distressed by conflicts.”